thomazbastiaanssen/anansi/README.md

 ## Data preparation

-The main anansi function expects data in the ‘anansiWeb’ format;
+The main anansi function expects data in the `anansiWeb` format;
-Basically a list with exactly three tables: The first table should be a count table of metabolites.
-The second table should be a count table of functions.
+Basically a list with exactly three tables: The first table, `tableY`, should be a count table of metabolites.
+The second table, `tableX`, should be a count table of functions.
 Both tables should have rows as features and columns as samples.

-the third table should be a binary adjacency matrix with the column names of table 1 as rows and the colnames of table 2 as columns.
+the third table should be a binary adjacency matrix with the column names of table Y as rows and the colnames of table X as columns.
 Such a table is provided in the anansi library and is referred to as a dictionary (because you use it to look up which metabolites interact with which functions).

-the weaveWebFromTables() function can be used to parse these tables into
+the `weaveWebFromTables()` function can be used to parse these tables into

 ``` r
 #Clean and CLR-transform the KEGG orthologue table